RICHARD T. MATTHEWS

 Admissions

-Holland is admitted in all state courts in Tennessee, as well as the U.S. District Court for the Middle District of Tennessee.
+Holland is admitted in all state courts in Tennessee, as well as the U.S. District Court for the Middle District of Tennessee and the U.S. District Court for the Western District of Tennessee.

 PERSONAL

 Holland was born and raised in Columbia.
 From a young age, Holland knew he wanted to be involved in the law.
 In addition to his dad, Holland's grandfather also dedicated his career to the law by serving as the Maury County General Sessions judge for nearly forty years.
 Like Richard, Holland is also a licensed private pilot and an avid outdoorsman.
-Holland lives in Columbia with his wife Joanna, who is also a lawyer, and their two dogs, Eli and Dexter.
-When Holland and "JoJo" aren't doing lawyer stuff, they enjoy traveling and spending time at their river camp on the Tennessee River.
+Holland lives in Columbia with his wife Joanna, who is also a lawyer.
+When Holland and JoJo aren't doing lawyer stuff, they enjoy traveling and spending time on the water with their black labs.